 It is worth mentioning here that an exercise on OOP health expenditures, obtained from two different sources namely-HIES data and NHA's OOP special survey data, has been carried out and observed that OOP health expenditures based on HIES data are understated as compared to NHA OOP special survey data.
-Actually, the HIES questionnaire includes questions on health expenditures which from the health Accounts perspective are incomprehensive with capturing OOP health expenditures.
+Actually, the HIES questionnaire includes questions on health expenditures which from the health Accounts perspective are incomprehensive to capture OOP health expenditures.

 Given the same average deficiency in 2005-06, 2007-08, 2009-10, 2011-12, 2013-14, and 2015-16 the results for OOP expenditures of the sixth rounds of NHA were enhanced accordingly.
-Table 26 shows the OOP health expenditure for 2017-18 & 2019-20 at the national and provincial levels.
-OOP health expenditure for 2019-20 has been estimated by extrapolating forward the data of OOP health expenditure 2018-19 obtained through a dedicated questionnaire for OOP health expenditure included as a permanent section in the HIES 2018-19 questionnaire.
+Table 26 shows the OOP health expenditure for 2019-20 & 2021-22 at the national and provincial levels.
+OOP health expenditure for 2019-20 & 2021-22 have been estimated by extrapolating forward the data of OOP health expenditure 2018-19 obtained through a dedicated questionnaire for OOP health expenditure included as a permanent section in the HIES 2018-19 questionnaire.